RJEGR/BM/ROC_taxonomy.md

 3. **RDPtools** ([@Ricardo Gore](https://app.asana.com/0/455610172835450/list))

-*- Definir confiabilidad asignacion / CURVAS ROC de la clasificacion (rdp) y procesamiento en R caret (usar subset de datos p68 extraido de bold/gb)*

-*- que requiere rdp de input? como procesar los output para curvas roc en r?*
+- Probar rdp tools con set de muestra (Hecho)
+  - taxa-sim
+  - Leave-and-out test
+- Dar formato a archivos con datos personales (P68 + gb subset) (Viernes)
+  - taxonfile
+  - trainset.fasta
+  - query.fasta
+- Procesar datavis en R
+  - caret
+  - Ggplot2

-# Training the classifier
+# 1. Training the classifier

 Follow these steps when there is a need to retrain Classifier, such as novel lineages, newly named type organisms, taxonomic rearrangements, better training set covering specific taxa, or alternative taxonomy.
 Two files, a taxonomy file and a training sequence file with lineage are required.
 Prefer high quality, full length sequences, or at least covering the entire region of gene of interest.
 See samplefiles for example data files.
 Based on our experience, trimming the sequences to a specific region does not improve accuracy.
 The ranks are not required to be uniform neither, which means you can define any number of ranks as necessary.
 The speed of the Classifier is proportional to the number of genera, not the number of training sequences.